Skip to main content

 Robin’s initial reluctance towards marriage underwent a profound transformation as she found in Tony a kindred spirit.
 Retired and currently residing at both Smith Mountain Lake and Greenway Farm, the couple tied the knot two years ago.
 Their journey is a testament to the unexpected joys that unfold when shared passions intertwine.

 And as their love story continues to unfold, it’s not just Ferraris that make their hearts race.
 Anchored in their automotive enthusiasm, Robin and Tony have also embraced the allure of all Ford models.
 From the sleek and powerful Mustangs to the versatile and rugged trucks, every Ford vehicle finds a special place in their shared automotive kingdom.
 There’s also a space for the vintage municipal signs that are bought from the vintage shop and add stylish design to the place.
+If you like to have one of these, then visit old sign auctions.

 farm-6Just step into Robin’s newly built garage space and her interest in automobiles is evident.
 “We are both into cars, so I built the garage when we got married,” says Robin.
 “Tony loves working in the garage and he won’t let anyone else clean his car.”